A Guide to Authors

 VI.
 Editorial Review

 When a manuscript is received, it is examined to determine whether its style meets the journal requirements.
-If it does, the manuscript is sent to two independent reviewers selected from the faculty of Nagoya University Graduate School of Medicine.
-On the basis of their evaluation, the manuscript is either accepted as submitted, returned for revision, or rejected and returned to the author from the Editorial Office.
-A manuscript in need of revision will be returned to the author with specific suggestions.
+The manuscript is then reviewed by two independent reviewers in principle.
+Based on the reviewers’ evaluations, the manuscript is either accepted as submitted, asked to revise, or rejected.
+For manuscripts that require revision, specific suggestions will be sent to the authors.
 The author should respond to each of these suggestions with a cover letter and by indicating the places where the revisions have been made in red, and/or by stating reasons for disregarding the suggestions if they are thought to be unacceptable.

 VII.
 Copy Editing